0xnon/huddle-landing-page/README.md

-# huudle-landing-page
+# huddle-landing-page

-This is a solution to the [Clipboard landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).
+This is a solution to the [Huddle landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Table of contents